d-qoi/CSSE332_OS-Project/m5/readme.txt

 	   program.
 Be sure to include the correct directory information to access the
 	   executable.
 For example:
-	   'execute /bin/tstpr2' will execute
+	   'execute /bin/phello' will execute
-	   the program 'tstpr2' in the directory
+	   the program 'phello' in the directory
 	   /bin/

 'delete': This command will delete the desired file.